Big inflationary surge in Australia, the stock market on its guard, Morning meeting

-In Asia, the yield on the three-year Australian bond exceeded 1% for the first time since 2019 after announcing a 2.1% surge in consumer prices excluding food and energy in the third quarter, a six-year high.
+In Asia, the three-year Australian bond yield exceeded 1% for the first time since 2019 after news of a 2.1% surge in consumer prices excluding food and energy in the third quarter, a six-year high.
 That of the ten-year American also trended by 2 basis points to 1.6266%.

 Solid corporate publications

 Investors are counting on results to support equities and so far they have been strong.
 The markets fear, however, that over time the rise in commodity prices, wage increases and tensions on supply chains will end up weighing down margins.
-Citigroup notably warned that corporate profit growth could be close to peaking.
+Citigroup notably warned that corporate profit growth could be near peak.

 ” Downside risks to the economy remain, but investors are choosing to look beyond as companies continue to give us plenty of reason to be optimistic about the future, summarizes Craig Erlam, Senior Market Analyst at OANDA.
 This enthusiasm can be fluctuating, causing many upheavals in the markets. », He concludes.